 Hong Kong Social Distancing Rules For Covid-19: What You Can And Can’t Do

-Only in places such as on public transport, hospitals, office buildings and funerals are groups of more than two allowed to gather.
+Only in places such as on public transport, hospitals, office buildings and funerals are larger groups allowed to gather.

 Wearing a face mask is also still mandatory in public settings, this includes on public transport, in shops and supermarkets and in building lobbies.
 However, if you're looking to exercise outdoors––be it going for a run or a hike––and in country parks, you are not required to wear a mask during.

 The maximum penalty for those gathering in public spaces or for "any person who participates in a prohibited group gathering; organises a prohibited group gathering; owns, controls or operates the place of the gathering; and knowingly allows the gathering" remains at $25,000.
 The government has also stated that individuals who participate in a prohibited group gathering may be fined $5,000, an increase from the previous $2,000.

 When restrictions ease on April 29 for vaccinated residents, group gatherings in public places will still be capped at four, but will ease for when dining in restaurants.

 See also: 10 Stylish Face Masks To Wear Now

 After a rollercoaster ride with changing restrictions, restaurants were almost back to usual service in recent months, but with the fourth wave of infections, as of December 2 tables have been capped at a maximum of two people, with restaurants also having to operate at 50% capacity.

 As of December 10, restrictions that we first saw in the summer came back into place, limiting dine-in services and meaning that take away services only be available past 6pm.